E-Drop/underdog/README.md

 # underdog

 ## Description
-Game with one player moving around the screen trying to scape from the enemies going after him.
+Game based on one hunter going around different maps with "zombies" trying to catch him.
+Both the hunter and the enemies can shoot.
+The hunter will go through different levels were there will be more enemies.

 ## MVP (DOM - CANVAS)
-MVP definition, deliverables.
+One ball moving around all the screen and smaller balls trying to get to the big one.
+You lose if they catch you.

 ## Backlog
-Path finding
+###Path finding
-Shooting
-Levels
-Music
-Images
+- The enemies follow your path.

+###Shooting
+- The player and the enemies are able to shoot and take lives or be destroyed.

+###Levels
+- Once the player has killed all the enemies goes to the next level.

+###Music
+- Add adventure music.

+###Images
+- Add images to the background player and enemies.

-Map and obstacles
+###Map and obstacles
+-Build different maps with different obstacles.

 ## Data structure